 Tax planning is a necessity when you relocate internationally

 (U)HNW families often relocate to the United Kingdom or Switzerland.
 There are other attractive alternatives, but they are less well-known.
-For persons having European Union (EU) citizenship, relocating within the EU or to Switzerland is not a problem.
-But for an (U)HNWI living outside the EU or Switzerland, international relocation to those countries could prove more difficult.
-In all cases of international relocation careful planning is necessary, especially when it is primarily done for tax reasons.
-All persons who intend to relocate for that reason will therefore need to obtain appropriate tax advice from a reputable (tax) law firm before they actually relocate.
+For people with European Union (EU) citizenship, relocating within the EU or to Switzerland is not a problem, but for an (U)HNWI who is not an EU or Swiss national, international relocation to these countries could prove more difficult.
+In all cases of international relocation, careful planning is necessary, especially when it is done primarily for tax reasons.
+Anyone who intends to relocate for tax reasons will therefore need to obtain appropriate tax advice from a reputable law firm specialising in fiscal matters before they actually relocate.
 Some countries do not require tax planning before you enter them.
-However, especially in the case of business owners it will be necessary for the family office to plan the exit out of the country of origin in order to avoid negative tax consequences, or to create the positive tax results planned.
-Structures often used in connection with international relocation are Trusts and Life Insurance solutions.
-Regularly it is also necessary to plan in advance to obtain the necessary residence permits.
+However, and especially in the case of business owners, it will be necessary for the family office to plan the departure from the country of origin in order to avoid negative tax consequences, or to generate the positive tax results as planned.
+Structures often proposed by multi-family offices in connection with international relocation are trusts and life-insurance solutions.
+It is also often necessary to plan in advance to obtain the necessary residence permits.

 International relocation to Switzerland